-Your Narrowboat and Barge cover now includes breakdown cover membership.
+Your Narrowboat and Barge cover now also includes inclusive RCR breakdown cover membership.
 GJW Direct are working with River Canal Rescue for 24-hour peace of mind.

 Narrowboats are so called as they have to navigate the narrow canals which can only take boats up to 6' 10" wide in their locks and these canals make up the majority of the UK waterways, particularly in the Midlands.
 The bridges have restricted width on the narrow canals.